JCSpark1/reddit-repost-bot/README.md

-# reddit-repost-bot
+# reddit-til-repost-bot

 This is a general purpose repo for scraping and posting content from Reddit to Lemmy.
-Multiple communities are updated on a regular basis.